joncarlmatthews/handmade/README.md

 There are three distinct parts to the code.

 1. The Platform Layer (handles the creation of the window, loading assets etc)
-2. The Game Layer (handles the platform agnositc game logic)
+2. The Game Layer (handles the platform agnositc game engine and gameplay code)
 3. Startup Library (Provided shared utilities and definitions)

-Each distinct part is a separate Visual Studio [project])(https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022#solutions).
+Each distinct part is a separate Visual Studio [project](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022#solutions).
 All three projects are held within a single [solution](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022#projects).

-The solution's build order is: `Startup` > `Game` > `Platform`, as `Platform` depends on both `Game` and `Startup` and `Game` depends on `Startup`
+The solution's build order is: `Startup` > `Game` > `Platform`, as `Platform` depends on both `Game` and `Startup` and `Game` depends on `Startup`.

 Building the solution compiles all three projects automatically, in the order defined above.
 The platform layer, game layer and startup library are all built into the same build directory (`build/<platform>/<arch>/<buildmode>/`).
 The platform code is built as an executable, the game layer is built as a [dynamic link library](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library) (.dll) and the startup library is built as a [static library](https://en.wikipedia.org/wiki/Static_library) (.lib)